-Deep below ground of an Etobicoke home lies trains…Lots and lots of trains.
+Deep below ground of an Etobicoke home, trains run constantly on the shortest of journeys.

-Down in the basement of Christopher Balestri’s home is a scene from “Honey, I Shrunk the Kids” – except the miniature tracks and the small scale model of old Toronto is no accident.
+Down in the basement of Christopher Balestri’s home is a scene from “Honey, I Shrunk the Kids” – except the miniature tracks and the small scale model of old Toronto are no accident.

 It’s a project that’s been 25 years in the making and still chugging along, with every little detail you can possibly think of.
 From signage to buildings to signals that light up – it’s the ultimate model train setup.